Children’s Dentists in Florence SC

 When should I take my child to the dentist?

 The ideal time is six months after your child’s first tooth erupts.
 This is the perfect time for the dentist to carefully examine the development of your child’s mouth.
 Dental problems often start early, so the sooner the visit occurs, the better.
-Also, Dr. Ashley Covington can provide or recommend special preventive care to safeguard against problems, such as baby bottle tooth decay, teething irritations, gum disease, and prolonged thumb-sucking.
+Also, Dr. Cherry can provide or recommend special preventive care to safeguard against problems, such as baby bottle tooth decay, teething irritations, gum disease, and prolonged thumb-sucking.

 How do I prepare my child and myself for the first visit?